The Quota Scheme is under evaluation and it is uncertain if the Scheme will admit new students after 2014. Please contact SIU for more information.

 Placement is competitive

-The few Quota seats available, compared to the high number of applicants competing, make this source of funding extremely competitive.
+The few Quota seats available, compared to the high number of applicants, make this source of funding extremely competitive.

 International Master's Application Deadlines